Client Credentials

 Generating an Access Token

-To generate an access token for use in Canopy API requests using your client_id and client_secret, make a request as follows:
+To generate an access token for use in Canopy API requests, use your client_id and client_secret to make a request:

 curl --request POST \